FrostMiser/Frostica-Adventure-Bot/README.md

 * !use <item> - Use an item in your inventory.
 This can be used for things such as eating food, drinking water, scribing spells, as well as equipping and unequipping items.
 * !forage - Forage in the area for materials.
-* !char - Shows information about your character.
+* !char - Show information about your character.
-* !inv - Displays your inventory.
+* !inv - Display your inventory.
 * !craft <item> - Craft an item using items in your inventory.
 * !chop - Chop trees in the area.
 * !recipes - Display a list of crafting recipes.
 * !map - Display the map of the area around you.
-* !move <direction> - move your character in a direction.
+* !move <direction> - Move your character in a direction.
 Options are north, east, south, west.
+* !equip <item> - Equip an item in your inventory.

 ## Player Commands (not complete)
 * !enter - Attempt to enter the area of the map you are in (dungeons, houses, etc).
-* !cast <spell> - Casts a spell in your spellbook.
+* !cast <spell> - Cast a spell in your spellbook.
-* !spellbook - Lists the spells in your spellbook.
+* !spellbook - List the spells in your spellbook.
 * !hunt - Hunt for wild animals in the area.